 African populations have traditionally relied upon red palm oil and coconut oil, as well as groundnut and sesame oil.
 Palm oil is from the fruit of the oil palm, Elaeis quineensis.

-Palm fruits - Image Credit: Mosista / Shutterstock
+Palm fruits.
+Image Credit: Mosista / Shutterstock

-Palm oil and coconut oil gained a bad press in the past few decades because of their extremely high saturated fat content.
+Palm oil and coconut oil have gained bad press in the past few decades because of their extremely high saturated fat content.
 The allegations of the link between saturated fats, blood cholesterol, obesity and cardiovascular disease abounded in the Western developed nations, backed by current scientific research and government agencies.

 As a result, many developing countries - which had been using palm oil for decades - started to shift to other imported vegetable oils.
 This hurt not only the local and national economy, and put many out of employment, but failed to curb the epidemic of heart disease.
 In fact, in many cases it was the following surge in Westernized dietary habits that fueled the epidemic.

 Palm oil composition and its effects on blood lipids

 Palm oil contains 50% saturated fatty acids (SFAs), 40% monounsaturated fatty acids (MUFAs) and 10% polyunsaturated fatty acids (PUFAs).
 The chief SFA is palmitic acid, but lauric and myristic acid are present in minute amounts.

 Research has shown that palm oil in a low-fat diet keeps the total cholesterol within normal limits, because of the presence of palmitic acid at the alpha-position of the fatty acid.
 Many studies report that palm oil (when added to the diet in rodents) prevents lipid peroxidation and inflammatory damage to tissues even when ischemic injury occurs followed by reperfusion.